AtomMaterialUI/mtslack/readme.md

 Beautify your Slack application from a list of popular themes!!!

-Currently works only for MacOS and Linux
+Currently works only for MacOS and the deb/rpm Linux versions.
+Does not support Snap app version.

 **Theme List**:
 - Material Oceanic ![oceanic.png](doc/oceanic.png)